Commonfare-net/secrets/resources/public/static/README.md

 - Shamir, Adi (1979), "How to share a secret", Communications of the ACM 22 (11): 612–613
 - Knuth, D. E. (1997), The Art of Computer Programming, II: Seminumerical Algorithms: 505

-The implementation used is by Tim Tiemens with a 4096 cipher prime number.
+The Secret Sharing algorithm used internally is implemented in Java by Tim Tiemens, adopted with a 4096 cipher prime number.
 The Integer Compression algorithm used internally is the FastPFOR128 by Daniel Lemire, see: Lemire, D. and Boytsov, L. "[Decoding billions of integers per second through vectorization](http://arxiv.org/abs/1209.2137)" (2015).

 ## License